Management System for Cyber Defense Plans

 Test and reiterate

-We started out by getting to know our two main user personas:
+We began by identifying two primary user personas:

 Cyber security team member